 In positive aspects with Saturn.
-Poor sexual exuberance, frigidity or disinterest in sex, choice of celibacy.
+Low sexual exuberance, frigidity or disinterest in sex, choice of celibacy.

 In negative aspect with Saturn.
-Tendency to loneliness and self-destruction, psychic crises, frustrations, scruples, abdominal or joint disorders.
+Tendency to loneliness, self-destruction, psychic crises, frustrations, scruples, abdominal or joint discomforts.

 In positive aspects with Uranus.
 Sexual freedom, lack of taboos, originality in erotic experiences.

 In negative aspects with Uranus.
-Lack of sense of opportunity, capriciousness, abnormal emotional reactions, outbursts of aggression.
+Lack of sense of opportunity, capriciousness, abnormal emotional reactions and outbursts of aggression.

 In positive aspects with Neptune.
-A romantic vision of eroticism; idealised desires, voluntary renunciation of sexuality.
+A romantic vision of eroticism, idealised desires, and voluntary renunciation of sexuality.

 In negative aspects with Neptune.
 Exaltation of the imagination, erotic and imaginative delusions, loss of consciousness, immoral life, sometimes schizophrenia and drug use.